 Bottega has a history of four centuries in the world of wine and grappa.
 Since the 17th century, when our ancestors cultivated the vine as tenant farmers, up to now, with Bottega grappa and liquors being appreciated all over the world.

-Bottega wines and liquors received over 140 prizes and awards, can be found in more than 132 countries and in the most important duty-free shops and airlines.
-IWSR has ranked Bottega Gold as the top selling sparkling wine in travel retail according to the IWSR rankings.
+Bottega wines and liquors received over 350 prizes and awards, can be found in more than 140 countries and in the most important duty-free shops and airlines.
+Since 2017, Bottega Gold is the second best-selling sparkling wine in travel retail according to the IWSR rankings.